Here are 5 reasons to try Mozilla's overhauled Firefox Daylight browser for Android

 Firefox usage has steadily dwindled in recent years, and Mozilla is suffering financially.
 Mozilla cut about 250 of its 1,000 employees in August to cope with declining revenue from search partners, notably Google.

+Mozilla named the new version Firefox Daylight in an effort to set it off more dramatically from its predecessors in the same way it released Firefox Quantum for personal computers in 2017.
+That was part of a major effort to reclaim Firefox influence and users lost to Chrome, but so far, it hasn't worked.
+Monthly Firefox users dropped from about 250 million two years ago to today's 208 million.

+Mozilla offers a separate version of Firefox for iPhones that about 7 million people use monthly.
+Gut because of Apple's rules, it's not allowed to build that atop GeckoView.
+Instead, Mozilla and all other browser makers must use Apple's WebKit browser foundation.

-Discuss: 5 reasons to try Mozilla's overhauled Firefox Daylight browser for Android
+Discuss: Mozilla's Firefox Daylight browser for Android is out.
+Here are 5 reasons to try it

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.